Year Two

 Art

 Throughout the year children will be taught a drawing and painting topic which will focus on a particular artists style.
 They will also be taught a topic which will focus on developing different art techniques.
-This term our topic will be drawing and we will study the artist Phlegm and how tone is used and why.
-We will also develop our drawing and shading techniques.
+This term our topic will be painting using powder paint skills and we will study the artist Henri Rousseau, in particular his 'Tiger in a tropical storm' artwork.

 PE

-This term we will be focusing on Tennis (spring 1) and Athletics (spring 2) in PE.
+This term we will be focusing on Athletics (summer 1) and Orienteering (summer 2) in PE.

 Our P.E sessions will take place every Thursday.